Charles Foran

-Charles William Foran CM (born August 2 1960) is a Canadian writer in Toronto, Ontario.
+Charles William Foran CM (born August 2, 1960) is a Canadian writer in Toronto, Ontario.

 Life and career

 Foran was born in August 1960 in Toronto, Ontario to a Franco-Ontarian mother and a father from an Ottawa Irish family.
 He attended Catholic elementary school and Brebeuf College School, a Jesuit high school in North York.
 At St. Michael's College, University of Toronto, Foran studied English literature and history.
 After two years in Dublin, where he completed a Master's in Irish Literature at University College, Dublin, he and his wife lived for a period outside New York City.
-In 1988 they relocated to Beijing, China, where Foran taught at a university and witnessed the 1989 democracy movement.
+In 1988 they relocated to Beijing, China, where Foran taught at a university and witnessed the 1989 Tiananmen Square protests and massacre.

 Coming Attractions, an annual book highlighting new writers, published several of his early stories in 1987.
 In 1992 his short-story "Boy Under Water" was included in Best Canadian Stories.

 Sketches in Winter, published by HarperCollins Canada in 1992, chronicled the aftermath of the June 4 massacre in Beijing from the perspective of a group of Beijing intellectuals.

 In 1994 Foran published his first novel, Kitchen Music, set in Ireland, Canada and Vietnam.
-It was short-listed for the W.H.
-Smith/Books in Canada First Novel Award.
-Then living in Montreal, Foran served as contributing editor to Saturday Night, writing regularly on Quebec, and as books columnist for the Montreal Gazette.
+It was short-listed for the Books in Canada First Novel Award.
+Then living in Montreal, Foran was a contributing editor to Saturday Night, writing regularly on Quebec, and books columnist for the Montreal Gazette.

 The Last House of Ulster appeared in 1995, the year Foran relocated with his family to Peterborough, Ontario.
-It told the story of the Irish Troubles from the point of view of a North Belfast family.
+It told the story of The Troubles from the point of view of a North Belfast family.
 Shortlisted for the Governor General's Award, the book won the QSPELL Award for best work of non-fiction by a Quebec writer.
 He was awarded the QSPELL again in 1997 for his second novel, Butterfly Lovers, a story set in Montreal and Beijing.
 He and his family spent 1997–1998 in Hong Kong.
 A French translation of Butterfly Lovers appeared in 1999 under the title Amants.